-Mrs Susan Puttock1
+Mrs Susan Puttock

-1Aneurin Bevan University Health Board, Newport, United Kingdom
+Aneurin Bevan University Health Board, Newport, United Kingdom

 Introduction: Prothrombin Complex Concentrate (PCC) is a human blood product used as a first line treatment for reversal of the effects of Warfarin in life or limb threatening major bleeding; it also used for other direct anticoagulants and should be given within an hour of diagnosis.
-Recent data from Serious Hazards of Transfusion (SHOT) showed delays or omissions in administration can result in serious of use; OA articles are governed by the applicable Creative Commons License morbidity or death (Narayan S et al 2020).
+Recent data from Serious Hazards of Transfusion (SHOT) showed delays or omissions in administration can result in serious morbidity or death (Narayan S et al 2020).
 In January 2022, SHOT published a clinical alert through the NHS National Reporting and Learning System (NHS England, 2022) which identified delays in the administration of PCC.